-This recipe doesn’t have to be used on Elk only.
+This recipe doesn’t have to be used on Pork only.
 Make this with beef or venison and it will also turn out really good!
 Enjoy!!!

 For more in depth directions on how to dry your jerky, visit my page Jerky Making Methods or click on the pictures below.

 Malaysian Pork Jerky

 - 1/3 cup soy sauce

 - 1/2 tsp onion powder